Ignition Interlock Devices (IID) for DUI

 In the state of Florida, there are only two qualified ignition interlock vendors.
 Hillsborough County uses Interlock Systems of Florida.
 Once a person is convicted of a DUI, the court will notify the Department of Highway Safety and Motor Vehicles (DHSMV) of the required length of time the suspension and interlock requirement should be.

 The installation of the IID comes at the expense of the convicted individual.
 The device itself is only $12, but there is a $75 fee for the installation, $72.50 monthly fee for monitoring and calibration and a $100 initial deposit that can be refunded after the completion of the program.
 In some cases, convicted individuals cannot afford the IID fees, in which case alternative payment methods may be available.

 If you have been arrested for DUI and you want or even need to avoid a conviction and the ensuing penalties, then do not hesitate to get in touch with a Tampa IID Defense lawyer from our firm.
-At Taracks & Associates, we have former prosecutors on our team which could serve to your advantage.
-The attorneys at our firm understand the DUI process and can fight to see that you don't receive the IID penalty if at all possible.
+At Taracks & Associates, we have a former prosecutor on our team, which could serve to your advantage.
+The attorney at our firm understands the DUI process and can fight to see that you don't receive the IID penalty if at all possible.
 To learn more, please call our firm today!

 Professional Accused of DUI Reduced to Reckless Driving